Sign up for a Free 30 Day Trial of G Suite Business and get Free Admin support from Google Certified Deployment Specialists.

-Before you leave the office for a holiday vacation take these 6 practical steps to secure your Google Apps account , messages and files: Change passwords, Check device passcode settings, Take the new Google Apps security walk through, shutdown the office network.
-While on Vacation and away, be alert to fake "phishing" scams related to work.
+Before you leave the office for a holiday vacation take these 6 practical steps to secure your Google Apps account , messages and files: Change passwords, Check device passcode settings, Take the G Suite security review walkthrough, shutdown the office network.
+While on vacation and away, be alert to fake phishing scams related to work.

 1. 'Tis the season to change your Password

 The end of the year is a great time to review all of your accounts and passwords.
 Take a new approach to passwords by creating one that's more complex than the standard WORD + NUMBER.

 Use a different password for every account you have.

 - First Letter of words in a phrase.
 Rt(2019)GFWHLG -- Read The (201) Google for Work Holiday Lockdown Guide